dydxprotocol/v4-documentation/pages/FAQ.md

 # FAQ Documentation

-Since the inception of v4, we have been compiling a list of relevant questions and answers that are asked by MMs/Trading Firms on Telegram.
+Since the inception of dYdX Chain, we have been compiling a list of questions and answers from users related to technical support.
 We turned this list into a live _v4 Telegram Questions_ document, which should be able to answer many of your more nuanced questions.

 It's a large document, so we recommend CTRL+F to find key words.